Post updated March 17, 2022

 A few reasons account for increasing popularity of subscription services.
-For starters, today’s clients are accustomed to purchasing all kinds of goods and services as a subscription – from food preparation kits to streaming television and more recently, healthcare.
+For starters, post-pandemic, today’s clients are all in when it comes to purchasing all kinds of goods and services as a subscription – from food preparation kits to streaming television and more recently, healthcare.
 So the idea of paying monthly fees for services is a concept that consumers understand and are comfortable with.

-Of course, from a lawyer’s perspective, subscription services are golden.
+From a lawyer’s perspective, subscription services are golden.
 They generate a steady stream of revenue and keep you in regular contact with your clients so your firm will come to mind when they have additional work or have business to refer.
 Even form-giant Legal Zoom recognizes the advantages of ongoing revenue versus one-off deals, and included subscription services as one of its intended offerings in its IPO papers last year.

 Subscription services also enable lawyers to practice preventatively.
-Because the subscription keeps lawyers in touch with their clients on a regular basis, they can help clients stay out of trouble by addressing small problems before they erupt into major matters or simply conducting year round audits to check in on your client’s legal health.
-That’s potentially one of the biggest selling points of a subscription plan to clients: they can pay less now to avoid paying more later.
+Because the subscription keeps lawyers in touch with their clients on a regular basis, they can help clients stay out of trouble by addressing small problems before they erupt into major matters or simply conducting year-round audits of a client’s legal health.
+That’s potentially one of the biggest selling points of a subscription plan to clients: by paying now, they can avoid paying more later.

-So, if you’ve tried subscription services and failed, there’s reason to give them another shot.
+So if you’ve tried subscription services and failed, there’s reason to give them another shot.
 Times have changed and today’s clients are more familiar with the subscription concept.
-Plus, automated online payment removes the inconvenience of having to process a monthly paper check.
+Plus, automated online payments removes the inconvenience of having to process a monthly paper check.
 In fact, today, there are even dedicated tools like Fidu Legal that enable lawyers to create and deliver scaleable subscription services.
-Finally, with websites and other online tools, it far easier to promote and explain the concept of subscription services than it was years ago.
+Finally, with websites and social media, it’s easier than it was years ago to promote and explain the concept of subscription services

 Subscription services vary by practice area and offerings.
 They’re most commonly offered for small business clients or creatives who have ongoing legal problems but lack big budgets.
 Some programs consist of advisory services where clients can call with questions, others include products such as a incorporation or trademark registration.
-If you’re interested in sample offerings and terms, check out these materials from UK-based Riverview Law or Nevada-based Bunker Law Group, or Texas StartUp Lawyer’s Virtual Business Counsel.
+If you’re interested in sample offerings and terms, check out these programs by Counsel for Creators, Sentient Law or Elliott Brown Law.

 Subscription services, particularly those that cover actual legal services (as opposed to a more generic monitoring report or video series) raise a couple of ethics considerations summarized below.

 But here’s a trickier scenario.
 Let’s say that Company and Company B are both corporate subscription clients.
 You register a trademark for Company A, and a few months later, Company B asks you to register a competing mark.
 In that case, you’ll need to have some plan in place that allows you to either refer Company B to another attorney for the trademark matter – or if necessary, discontinue B’s subscription plan entirely.
-Conflicts issues aren’t insurmountable, but they just require planning and advance notice up front – (for example, advising clients of how conflicts will be handled should they arise.
+Conflicts issues aren’t insurmountable, but they just require planning and advance notice up front by advising clients of how conflicts will be handled should they arise.
 There are different options such as securing a blanket advance waiver referring the client to another firm and/or refunding the subscription fees.
 You can also pre-screen clients accepted to the subscription plan at the outset as you would any client to minimize potential for conflict.

 Some ethics boards require lawyers to deposit and hold advance flat fees in a trust account until the work is complete.
 That kind of requirement puts a damper on the auto-pilot nature of subscription services, since it’s a hassle to deposit a monthly payment into trust and withdraw and transfer it every month.
 The easiest way to circumvent this prospect is to bill for the program at the end of the month, rather than at the beginning.
 If you take an advance payment as security, you could hold that in the retainer initially, then collect at the end of each month.

 In addition, in my view, there’s an argument to be made that subscription service payments are deemed “earned on receipt” and therefore, immediately become the property of the lawyer rather than clients.
 Most jurisdictions treat “true retainers” – i.e., a payment to keep a lawyer on reserve to remain available and conflict free – as earned on receipt.
 Subscription services are analogous to true retainers – because the client pays for the lawyer’s availability to handle the work promised under the subscription service.
 Under this rationale, lawyers could charge up front and remit the payment directly into their operating fund.
 Note: if you’re looking for specific language that allows subscription services to be treated as earned on receipt, consider purchasing The Legal ClauseIt which includes sample subscription service agreement templates and other guidance.

-In addition, the DC Bar has also elaborated that a full refund is not required where a client has taken advantage of a service.
+In addition, the DC Bar in Opinion 264 elaborated that a full refund is not required where a client has taken advantage of a service.
 So for example, if a firm offers an annual plan that includes an incorporation or trademark and the client uses those services in Month 1 and asks to discontinue the plan in Month 2, the firm could still recover quantum merit payment for the work performed.

 Many times, firms will promote the value of a subscription plan by proclaiming that clients will receive the equivalent of $50,000 in legal services for the low monthly cost of $99.99!!
 However, when providing price comparisons, law firms cannot inflate the amount that they would ordinarily charge to make the subscription service appear to be a better value by comparison.
 So, if a firm ordinarily charges $1500 for a trademark registration and $1000 for incorporation, and offers a subscription plan of $100/month that includes both of these services, comparing the $1200 annual charge to the $2500 per diem rate is reasonably accurate.
 By contrast, if the same firm claims that trademark registrations and incorporations are $5000, so the client receives $10,000 in value, that type of communication might be considered deceptive.